Feminism in Canada: The Charter of Rights and Freedoms

-This statement exemplified the ignorance and discrimination Canadian women were facing.
+This statement was seen as exemplifying the ignorance and discrimination Canadian women faced.

 In February 1981 the National Action Committee scheduled a conference for women on the constitution that was cancelled by the federal government.
 In response to the cancellation Doris Anderson, president of the Canadian Advisory Council on the Status of Women and prominent feminist resigned in protest, this act of protest galvanized Canadian women.

 Feminist groups were angered at the cancellation of the conference and began to organize their own conference and a coalition was formed, which came to be known as the Ad Hoc Committee of Canadian Women on the Constitution.

 On February 14, 1981, about 1,300 women exercised their democratic right and marched into Parliament to debate the charter.
 They were demanding a specific clause on equal rights between men and women.

 This conference resulted in amendments to Section 15, which guarantees an equality of rights under the law, along with the creation of Section 28 which states:

 Even though the Canadian Constitution was established in 1982, the sections on equality were under moratorium and did not come into effect until April 17, 1985.